SacDeNoeuds/extended-guide/guides/index.md

 Because the **web platform** is so stable and gaining tons of features, I want to bet on it.

-The worst bet I am making now is using TypeScript, considering it is on the verge to became an actual web standard.
+The biggest gamble I am making nowadays is using TypeScript, considering it is on the verge to become an actual web standard.

 ### What the dep?
 The ones I worry about